-GOA, in general, assesses student learning outcomes, particularly outcomes of higher level learning beyond course work.
-GOA focuses on individual student outcomes, and aggregates individual student data to evaluate program effectiveness (by way of contrast, undergraduate LOA tends to focus on course outcomes and aggregates course data).
+GLOA, in general, assesses student learning outcomes, particularly outcomes of higher-level learning beyond course work.
+GLOA focuses on individual student outcomes and aggregates individual student data to evaluate program effectiveness (by way of contrast, undergraduate learning outcomes assessment tends to focus on course outcomes and aggregates course data).

-Doctoral GOA has an even more specific focus.
-Doctoral programs train students to contribute original knowledge to the field and to prepare for professional application of their skills.
-Doctoral programs, and to some extent many masters programs, prepare students not only to acquire knowledge, but also to add to the total knowledge of their disciplines.
-Doctoral GOA reflects this.
+Doctoral GLOA has an even more specific focus.
+Doctoral programs train students to contribute original knowledge to the field and prepare for professional application of their skills.
+Doctoral programs, and to some extent many master’s programs, prepare students not only to acquire knowledge, but also to add to the total knowledge of their disciplines.
+Doctoral GLOA reflects this focus.

 Many doctoral programs, moreover, focus on aspects of professionalism in addition to research, such as the ability to teach, to function in an organization, to lead, to collaborate, to create, to publish, to perform, to secure funding (or show the potential to do so), and so on.
 Programs define their goals for their students, and those goals will vary by program and discipline.